DataIntellectTech/TorQ-Finspace-Starter-Pack/docs/07-clustercreation.md

 12. Select `Next` to go to the next page.

-13. Select your previously created [VPC ID](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html), [Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html), and Security Groups (we can use the readilty available default), then select `Next` to go to the next page.
+13. Select your previously created [VPC ID](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html), [Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html), and Security Groups (we can use the readily available default), then select `Next` to go to the next page.

 14. Select your volume, then select `Next` to go to the next page.